777arc/textbook/content/link_budgets.rst

 For our noise budget:

-- B = 50 kHz = 50e3 = 47 dBHz
+- B = 2 MHz = 2e6 = 63 dBHz
 - T we have to approximate, let's say 300 K, which is 24.8 dBK.
 It will vary based on quality of the receiver
 - k is always -228.6 dBW/K/Hz

 .. math::
- P_{noise} = k + T + B = -156.8 \quad \mathrm{dBW}
+ P_{noise} = k + T + B = -140.8 \quad \mathrm{dBW}

-Therefore our SNR is -105.7 - (-156.8) = **51.1 dB**.
+Therefore our SNR is -105.7 - (-140.8) = **35.1 dB**.
 It's not surprising it is a huge number, considering we are claiming to only be 30 km from the aircraft under free space.
 If ADS-B signals couldn't reach 30 km then ADS-B wouldn't be a very effective system--no one would hear each other until they were very close.
 Under this example we can easily decode the signals; pulse-position modulation (PPM) is fairly robust and does not require that high an SNR.
 What's difficult is when you try to receive ADS-B while inside a classroom, with an antenna that is very poorly matched, and a strong FM radio station nearby causing interference.
 Those factors could easily lead to 20-30 dB of losses.

 This example was really just a back-of-the-envelope calculation, but it demonstrated the basics of creating a link budget and understanding the important parameters of a comms link.